walt-id/waltid-identity/waltid-wallet-api/README.md

 </div>

-## Getting Started

-- [Intro Video](https://www.youtube.com/watch?v=ILaSAxjoHbw&t=1s) - Learn about features and see a demo.
+Watch the [Intro Video](https://www.youtube.com/watch?v=ILaSAxjoHbw&t=1s) to learn about features and see a demo.
-- [Documentation](https://docs.oss.walt.id/wallet/api/getting-started) - Learn how to create and manage identity wallets.
+The [documentation](https://docs.oss.walt.id/wallet/api/getting-started) examplains how to create and manage identity wallets.

-### Running The Project
+## What it provides

+The Wallet-API is designed to provide a broad range of API endpoints that let you offer identity wallets to users capable of handling different keys, DIDs, and credential types and facilitate the receipt and presentation of credentials from various issuers and verifiers using the OIDC4VC protocol standard.
+Alongside digital identity capabilities, it also supports the integration of web3 wallets.
+This feature enables your users to view their tokens from different blockchain ecosystems like Ethereum, Polygon, and more.

+## How to use it

 From the root folder, you can run the wallet-api, including the necessary configuration as well as other relevant services and apps like the wallet frontend by the following command: